micky-meecky/ChatGPT_QA_record/history/english_sentence_maker_23-04-07-13-22-51.md

 [perseverance].
 Steadfastness in doing something despite difficulty or delay in achieving success; persistence and determination in the face of challenges or obstacles.
 #### [Return to Q Index](#section1)

-## <a name="question17"></a>Q17:   Please give me an example including,"dedicated to",", "up and coming", "foster","music genra","there's no agreed upon".{Story-style.  horror, scary}
+## <a name="question17"></a>Q17:   Please give me an example including,"dedicated to",", "up and coming", "foster","music genra","there's no agreed upon".%Story-style.  horror, scary%

 #### A17: